T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 After the user presses *Save*, *Close*, *Delete* or *New*, different actions are possible where the browser redirects to.

-* `client` (default) - the QFQ browser Javascript logic, decides to stay on the page or to force a redirection to a previous page.
+* `auto` (default) - the QFQ browser Javascript logic, decides to stay on the page or to force a redirection to a previous page.
+The decision depends on:

-  * *Close* closes the current page and goes back to the previous page.
-Note: if a new tab is opened and the user presses QFQ close (in any way) - in that new browser tab there is no previous page!
-QFQ won't close the tab, instead a message is shown
+  * *Close* goes back (feels like close) to the previous page.
+Note: if there is no history, QFQ won't close the tab, instead a message is shown.
   * *Save* stays on the current page.

+* `close` - goes back (feels like close) to the previous page.
+Note: if there is no history, QFQ won't close the tab, instead a message is shown.
 * `no` - no change, the browser remains on the current side.
 Close does not close the page.
 It just triggers a save if there are modified data.
 * `url` - the browser redirects to the URL or T3 page named in `Forward URL / Page`.
 Independent if the user presses `save` or `close`.